-The drug defense lawyers with Phillips & Associates have built a reputation as the top criminal attorneys in the state.
-By aggressively challenging evidence and through assertive defense strategies, we have been able to secure favorable outcomes for our clients in state and federal courts.
-Whether you have been charged with misdemeanor possession or felony trafficking, you can count on our team of criminal defense attorneys to represent you with a commitment to doing whatever it takes to win your case.
+Phillips & Associates has built a reputation as the top criminal drug crime attorneys in Oklahoma.
+By aggressively challenging evidence and through assertive defense strategies, we have been able to secure favorable outcomes for our clients in state and federal courts on drug crime charges.
+Whether you have been charged with a drug crime of misdemeanor possession or felony trafficking, you can count on our team of criminal defense attorneys to represent you with a commitment to doing whatever it takes to win your drug case.
 While no lawyer can ethically guarantee a dismissal or acquittal, we can promise you that we will handle your case with the utmost diligence.
-Our history of successful drug defense supports our dedication to achieving a positive result for our clients.
+Our history of successful drug cases defense supports our dedication to achieving a positive result for you the client.

 Cases we handle include:

 Penalties for drug conviction range from a year or less in jail for misdemeanor crimes to life in prison for serious felony drug offenses.
 For

 a successful outcome, it is imperative to hire a defense lawyer who can protect you from overzealous prosecution and who can prevent your rights

 from being trampled during the investigation and trial.
 Illegal search and seizure of evidence could lead to a dismissal of the charges against

 you.
 Certain mitigating factors of your alleged offense may result in a reduction of any charges.
 Our attorneys will carefully analyze all

 evidence to uncover the best defense strategies for your particular case.

 Oklahoma Drug Conviction Penalties